shawfire/stock-challenge/README.md

 - By finding the next buy stockPrice that is less than the last stockPrice used to calculate the last maxProfit.
 The efficiency gained was a timing of 0.059S seconds as apposed to 4.454S seconds for the initial version for a data set of 100,000 prices.
+- By finding the next sell price that is higher than the last stockPrice used to calculate the last maxProfit.
+The efficiency gained was a timing of 0.0254 seconds as apposed to the above timing on a set of 100,000 prices.

 </details>